End-to-End Dexterous Arm-Hand VLA Policies via Shared Autonomy: VR Teleoperation Augmented by Autonomous Hand VLA Policy for Efficient Data Collection: Methods and Training Recipe

 \subsection{Learning End-to-End Arm-Hand VLA Policy $\pi_{\text{uni}}$}

-Building upon the arm-hand demonstration data collected through shared autonomy, we perform SFT of a pre-trained VLA model for learning an arm-hand coordinated dexterous grasping policy $\pi_{\text{uni}}(\mathcal{A}_{t}^\text{uni}\mid o_t^{\text{uni}})$.
-A key challenge lies in effectively handling the distinct characteristics of arm and hand motion.
-Our prior research efforts found that a vanilla version of SFT would only lead to high performance, because of which we invented the technical improvement that has no structural alteration as for the fine-tuning stage -- the Arm-Hand Feature Enhancement module that extends the base architecture with explicit mechanisms to capture both shared task context and unique individual features for arm and hand dynamics, respectively.
+Building upon the arm-hand demonstration data collected through shared autonomy, we perform SFT of a pre-trained VLA model to learn an arm-hand coordinated dexterous grasping policy $\pi_{\text{uni}}(\mathcal{A}_{t}^\text{uni}\mid o_t^{\text{uni}})$.
+A key challenge lies in effectively handling the different and complementary characteristics of arm and hand motion.
+Our prior research efforts found that a vanilla version of SFT would only lead to limited performance, primarily because it fails to explicitly disentangle and represent the unique dynamics of the arm and hand, while also capturing their shared task context.

+To overcome this limitation, we developed the technical improvement that has no structural alteration as for the fine-tuning stage -- the Arm-Hand Feature Enhancement module.
+It extends the base architecture with explicit mechanisms to capture both shared contextual information relevant to coordinated arm-hand tasks, and distinct individual features that characterize arm and hand dynamics, respectively.
+Hence, it enables more effective and robust arm-hand coordination during dexterous grasping, for example, even under visual occlusion of one camera.